sammyd/iOS8-day-by-day-book/manuscript/32-layout-margins.md

 ## Preserving Superview Layout Margins

-There is one remaining property on `UIView` that's related to layout margins - `preservesSuperviewLayoutMargins`.
+There is one remaining margin-related property on `UIView` - `preservesSuperviewLayoutMargins`.
 This is a `Bool` with a default value of `false`.
 It describes the very specific situation where the layout of a subview is relative to the a layout margin, but this layout margin is _outside_ the